AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 | 1        |         2     |             3 |

-1. Create a table listing your favorite animal, food, book, and place on campus.
+1. Create a table listing your 3 favorite animals, foods, books, and places on campus.
 Try out the different cell justifications:

 <!--- Fill you answer here. --->